anuraagpathivada/terraform-aws/Networking/README.md

 Networking can seem like an enigma, especially with all the technical terms and configurations to consider.
 Let's unravel this mystery together.

+Before we learn more about Networking, lets first understand what is cloud computing, why has it become popular, and then what are the different types of cloud infrastructure we have currently (obviously because we will concentrate our learning on cloud).

+Imagine you have a library at home, and have a good number of books.
+You can access these books anytime you like and no one else from outside your home can access them unless you give it to them.
+Basically it is secure and its yours.
+You would have to maintain these books, shelves, clean them, ensure they are stored properly.
+It is your responsible to keep them in that way.
+Now imagine a huge public library where you can access any book without the trouble of maintaining and storing them at your home.
+You can go there anytime, get what you need and then return once you are done with it.
+**Cloud computing** is like this huge public library.
+Instead of setting up and maintaining your own servers and data centeres, you use the resources provided by the public cloud provider over the internet.

+Lets continue with the same analogy , as to understand why there is more interest to move infrastructure to cloud.
+Suppose we need to expand our library may be add a few 100 books and then ocassionally you need some books which you would use only for a few days or months.
+Expanding the home library is going to be expensive, incurs more maintenance and could also be time consuming.
+However, in a the public library, you could access any or all resources on demand. **Cloud Infrastructure** offers similar benefits: **scalability**(get more resources as needed), **cost efficient**(pay only for what you use), **accessibilty**(access the resources from anywhere) and **reduced maintenance**(no need to maintin the physical hardware

+## Different Types of Cloud Infrastructure

+1. **Public Cloud:** Like a public library, resources are owned and operated by a cloud provider and shared across different organizations.
+2. **Private Cloud:** Like having a section of a library exclusively for you with all the benefits but with privacy and control.
+3. **Hybrid Cloud:** Combining your home library with access to the public library.
+You keep some resources privately, and use public cloud for others.)

 ## 📝 Table of Contents

 1. [Introduction to Networking](#introduction-to-networking)